Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 Fluctuations in the number of free ribosomes seem to be the main source of the small additional variability observed in the multi-protein model (compared with the previous intermediate model); and this effect seems less important as the number of free ribosomes is high.
 But in real bacteria, the number of free ribosomes usually seems quite low due to the high cost of ribosome production; then, a low number of free ribosomes (like in the simulation of Section~\ref{subsec:F-RNAP-and_ribo}) seems more plausible than this simulation.

-To confirm the specific influence of fluctuations of ribosomes on the protein variability, we have performed simulations with a modified version of the model.
+To confirm the specific influence of fluctuations of ribosomes on protein variability, we have performed simulations with a modified version of the model.
 The multi-protein model has been changed in such a way that the concentration of non-allocated ribosomes is fixed during the whole simulation (meanwhile the free RNA-polymerases are still fluctuating).
-Results about protein variability are similar to what is shown in Figure~\ref{fig:S_mod3_sim_31}: the variance of each protein concentration is equivalent to what was described by the gene-centered model.
+Results about protein variability are similar to what is shown in S4~Fig(E): the variance of each protein concentration is equivalent to what was described by the gene-centered model.